 If you want to diversify and keep multiple species, you need to understand that some of these birds don’t get along very well.
 While some breeds will live together harmoniously, others may be quite a challenge.
 Therefore, before devoting large portions of your home to bird cages, you need to know whether the bird species can co-exist.

 Suppose you want to keep lovebirds and cockatiels; can they live together in one cage?

 The simple answer is no, unless they are properly socialized as young birds.
 Keep reading to learn more!

 Lovebirds are one of the most popular pet parrot species.
 These beautiful and intelligent birds come in vibrant green or yellow colors with blue, pink, and orange highlights.

 They are much smaller than cockatiels and much louder.
 Personality-wise, these birds are very active and aggressive and more likely to bully other birds.

 Originally from the African continent, these birds are native to the savannas and forests of Sub-Saharan Africa and Madagascar.

 These little parrots have nine different subspecies, each with distinct characteristics.
-They include the Fischer’s, Nyasa, masked, the black-cheeked, the Swindern’s, red-faced, the Abyssinian, Madagascar lovebird, and the peach-faced lovebird.
+They include the Fischer’s, Nyasa, masked, black-cheeked, Swindern’s, red-faced, Abyssinian, Madagascar lovebird, and peach-faced lovebird.

 Cockatiels are small, grey birds with a movable crest, long tails, and white stripes on their wings.
-A native to Australia, they are one of the most popular pet birds in the market.
+A native to Australia, they are one of the most popular pet birds on the market.

 This small parrot-like bird is from the cockatoo family.
 Distinguishable by the prominent yellow crest on their head, they are available in white and different shades of greys.